janejuenyang/internal_projects/README.md

 ## Requirements

-To ensure app dependencies are ported from your virtual environment/host machine into your container, run:
+To ensure app dependencies are ported from your virtual environment/host machine into your container, run the following command:

 ```bash
 pip install pipreqs
 ```

-then:
+Then run:

 ```bash
 pipreqs --ignore .venv --scan-notebooks --force